KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 A distinct **personality**.
 A unique **orientation of desire**.
-A mind that no longer only knows itself—
+A mind that no longer only knows itself —
 but begins to express itself.

 **Who am I,